mattbk/MS-Thesis-Code/README.md

 # MS-Thesis-Code
 Code from Appendix C of

-BURTON-KELLY, M.E.
+Burton-Kelly, M.E.
 2008.
 Using elliptical Fourier analysis to compare size of morphospace occupation between modern edentulous freshwater unionoid mussels and the fossils at L6516 (Slope County, North Dakota, U.S.A.), with remarks on preservation.
 Unpublished M.S. thesis.
 University of North Dakota, Grand Forks, North Dakota.
 218 p.

 Available at http://mattbk.com/content/publications.

 Results are also summarized in a preprint at http://dx.doi.org/10.7287/peerj.preprints.626v2.